 A classroom reservation does not include any event support services (A/V equipment, catering, custodial support, security).
-However, these services may be arranged on a fee basis.
+However, these services may be arranged on a fee basis with external partners.

-The University does not require general liability insurance for most events scheduled by groups internal to the University.
-However, if the general public is invited to your event, separate insurance will be required.
+The University does not require additional general liability insurance for most events scheduled in general purpose classrooms by groups internal to the University.
+However, if the general public is invited to your event, separate insurance may be required.